y114git/ylauncherdata/READMEEN.md

   - Now, if you're using Linux, you can enable an option to use PortProton instead of Wine.

+- **Spanish Language Support**

+  - Spanish language has been added to DELTAHUB!
+A huge thank you to the Spanish community for their support.

 - **Bug Fixes, Optimization, and Other Minor Changes**

   - In settings, you can now open the DELTAHUB folder with a single button, where mods, settings, plugins, and localization files are stored.